Adequan GDF Dressage at Wellington

 Wellington Classic Dressage and Gold Coast Dressage

-The top of the dressage ladder belongs to Charlene Dujardin, a British rider who was the European, World, and current Olympic dressage champion.
-Other top names included in FEI rankings are Isalbell Wirth, Laura Graves, Carl Hester, Catherine Dufour, and Steffen Peters.
+Top dressage names included in FEI rankings are Charlene Dujardin, Isalbell Wirth, Laura Graves, Carl Hester, Catherine Dufour, and Steffen Peters.
 These riders will pair with one or two horses to complete the team and train with their horses over many years so they can anticipate each others moves.
-It is expected that all of the top dressage riders will compete at the 2019 GDF.
+It is expected that all of the world's top dressage riders will compete at the 2019 GDF.

 Dressage was developed by the Greeks to bring movements to military horses and riders that would help them attack or evade the enemy.
 The earliest written work about training horses was produced by Xenophon, a Greek military commander.
 This written document was built on by the military to further horsemanship skills, a key ingredient of military training of the time.